 CMA Live and Online Exam Preparation Courses

-The live preparation courses for the CMA Part 1 and Part 2 exams take place in Zurich.
-The CMA exam preparation course consists of 108 lessons and is structured according to the Content Specification Outlines of ICMA.
-The course teaches the most complex and frequently asked concepts and gives a framework to structure the exam preparation.
-It is designed so that candidates can build up gradually the knowledge and strategy to pass the exam successfully.
+The CMA Part 1 live course takes place in Zurich, while the CMA Part 2 live online course allows course participants to attend from anywhere (saving time and expense) but still offers plenty of opportunity to interact with the lecturer.
+The CMA exam preparation courses consist of 96 lessons and are structured according to the Content Specification Outlines of ICMA.
+The courses teach the most complex and frequently asked concepts and give a framework to structure the exam preparation.
+They are designed so that candidates can build up gradually the knowledge and strategy to pass the exam successfully.

 The CMA Part 2 online preparation course can be attended anywhere, anytime.
 The course is structured according to the Content Specification Outlines of ICMA and teaches the most complex and frequently asked concepts.